 Regular Tuition and Fees

 Full-time students (undergraduates taking at least 12 hours (excluding WEB/KYVU courses) will pay the full-time rate.
-Although graduate students are considered full time at 9 hours, they will continue to pay an hourly rate for classes up to 12 credit hours (excluding WEB/KYVU courses).
+Graduate students have no maximum tuition.

-Part-time students (undergraduates taking fewer than 12 hours and graduates taking fewer than 12 hours per semester excluding WEB/KYVU courses) will pay the part-time rate times the number of hours scheduled.
+Part-time students (undergraduates taking fewer than 12 hour excluding WEB/KYVU courses) will pay the part-time rate times the number of hours scheduled.

 WEB/KYVU Course Tuition and Fees are separate and in addition to Regular Tuition and Fees.
 There is no maximum on WEB/KYVU Course Tuition and Fees charged.